Korgano47/PCB_Designs/README.md

 # PCB_Designs
-This repository contains all PCBS designed by me
+This repository contains some PCB examples designed by me with Autodesk EAGLE.